 – Set up links to your other pages and other relevant websites if applicable

-– If you not sure how to do, or too busy to manage all these, hire a professional SEO agency on a contractual basis
+– If you are not sure how to do or too busy to manage all these, hire a professional SEO agency on a contractual basis

 6. Explore Influencer Opportunities

 Influencer marketing is all the rage these days.
 Nothing quite compares to having a popular influencer give your event their stamp of approval.
-Just having a couple shout-outs, mentions, and tags can convince their solid base into giving your event a chance.
+Just having a couple of shout-outs, mentions, and tags can convince their solid base to give your event a chance.

-This is by no means mandatory but can be a really powerful tool for certain kinds of events.
+This is not mandatory but can be a powerful tool for certain kinds of events.
 Some prefer to collaborate with influencers well before the event date.
-Others wait until the end where there tend to be higher levels of last-minute interest.
+Others wait until the end when there tend to be higher levels of last-minute interest.
 But what determines the ultimate success of such a campaign is carefully choosing influencers that –

 a) have access to your target demographic